 Textbooks can easily add up to over $1,000 per year.
-There are proven ways to slice these costs--but this requires careful planning and strategizing.
-Here’s how you can save hundreds per year on textbooks.
+There are proven ways to reduce these costs, but it does require some careful planning on your part.

 Let's say the newest edition of the book you need is its 11th edition, but you can get the 10th edition online for half the price.
 Check with your professor to see if there’s anything in the newer edition that you really need.
-Maybe the textbook is merely a reference and the older edition will serve you--and your wallet--just fine.
+Maybe the textbook is merely a reference and the older edition will serve you — and your wallet — just fine.

-Reselling high is as important as buying low.
+Reselling high is as important as buying low

 If you get a great deal on a textbook online, you’re still spending too much if you don’t resell it later for a good rate.
 Review prices on Amazon or Ebay to determine a fair price based on your book's condition.
 Don’t worry if it doesn’t sell right away.
 Selling high may mean you don’t sell all your textbooks at the end of the semester.